humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails11.md

 ## Summary
 You now have an application you can share with your friends and family.
-And, without getinging in to a "back in my day" talk, this is one of the simplest ways to deploy an application, but it's not the only way.
+And, without getting into a "back in my day" talk, this is one of the simplest ways to deploy an application, but it's not the only way.
 Similar services to heroku (if you don't have your own IT staff) include: